The chemicals used to manufacture synthetic marijuana are dangerous and can lead to a number of health complications.

 How Do People Use Synthetic Marijuana?

-- Inject the liquid form intravenously
+- Injecting the liquid form intravenously

 Synthetic Marijuana Effects on the Brain